 By the way, if you don't know Jesus Christ personally, you won't be able to say that.
 You won't want to.
-And even if you know Christ, you'll struggle but the Holy Spirit will produce right desires in you if you will cooperate with Him.
+Which is another reason you need to receive Jesus as your Savior, for He went to the cross to pay the penalty for your self-centeredness, and then conquered death to break its stronghold on you.

-Rather than living to please God, a proud person, like Haman, is a self-focused person.
-Secondly...
+So a proud person, like Haman, is self-focused.
+Here's another evidence.

 2. He thinks the world revolves around him.
 Haman sure did!
-He walks into a room, hears a question about a man deserving honor, and thinks to himself (6), "Who is there that the king would rather honor than me?"
+He walks into a room, hears a question about a man deserving honor, and thinks to himself, "Who is there that the king would rather honor than me?"

 Let's set the record straight.
-The world doesn't revolve around us.
-This is God's world.
-All things are from Him, through Him, and to Him (Rom.
-11:36).
+The world does not revolve around us.
+This is God's world, and it's supposed to revolve around Him.
+"All things are from Him, through Him, and to Him," says Romans 11:36.
 When we live as though the world revolves around us rather than God, we're in big trouble.
-There are consequences which is what we see next.
+Something is coming, as in our story...

 B. We see the consequences of pride (10-11).
-I would love to have had my Soni 8mm camcorder zoomed in on Haman's face to capture what happened next!
+I would love to have had a video recorder zoomed in on Haman's face to capture this moment.